bloxstreet/support/guides/training-guide.md

 **Trainer:** *We will start this training with the Grammar/Greeting Test.*

-**Trainer:** *When a guest approaches your register at the store, you must greet them with a greeting.*
+**Trainer:** *When a guest approaches your register at the store, you must greet them with a polite greeting.*

 **Trainer:** *Here is an example of a greeting: “Hello!
 Welcome to BloxStreet Shopping Center!
 My name is (username), how may I assist you today?”*